 I have heard across the globe that “White Ink Fades…” but I have to tell you, that doesn’t make sense.
 Pigment is pigment.
 Unless it is carried away from your body, transported via some magical teleportation magic or something, the ink that is in your skin is in there.
 That is why tattoos are so popular – they are permanent.

-Can You See White Ink Tattoos On Dark Skin?
+Can You See White Ink Tattoos on Dark Skin?

 One more thing before that…

-Since melanin is so good at absorbing UV radiation (light), and since white ink needs light energy to work its magic, the denser the melanin concentrations a person’s skin has, the less effective white pigments will be at reflecting light and shining through.
+Since melanin is so good at absorbing UV radiation (light), and white ink needs light energy to work its magic, the denser the melanin concentrations a person’s skin has, the less effective white pigments will be at reflecting light and shining through.

-This Applies For All Pigment Shades/Tones
+This Applies for All Pigment Shades/Tones.

-Make the design bigger.
+Make the Design Bigger.

-By making the design 30% or so larger the ability to view the image is enhanced.
+By making the design 30% or so larger, the ability to view the image is enhanced.
 Conversely, making a tattoo design 30% smaller on dark skin can make the tattoo illegible.

-Use the skin color as a mid tone.
+Use the Skin Color as a Mid-Tone.

 Putting any tattoo ink into darker skin takes time.
-Sometimes the first pass will not net an immediate result (where most tattooers are accustomed to seeing a bold, bright line or color fill on light skin).
+Sometimes the first pass will not net an immediate result (where most tattoo artists are accustomed to seeing a bold, bright line or color fill on light skin).
 So why not go back in deeper and faster?
 Because it rips the skin to shreds!
 Take time and let the inflammation and redness fall away from the tattoo.
 Give it time to cool off.
 Then go back in and see if repairs are needed.